 Take a Supplement

 Now that we know more about what vitamins and nutrients positively impact the processing of blood glucose, it’s easier to obtain those beneficial compounds.
-Dietary supplements like Diabetichron®, are engineered to provide the nutrients our bodies need to process sugar more efficiently.
+Certain dietary supplements are engineered to provide the nutrients our bodies need to process sugar more efficiently.
 Improved insulin production and glucose processing will help your cells thrive and your organs function more efficiently.
+Substances that can have a positive effect on blood sugar include fenugreek, bitter melon and fenugreek.

 Drink More Water